nimcastano/c0323-code-solutions/npm-intro/npm-intro-quiz-notes.md

   You type this in the command line: "npm init --yes"
 - What is a dependency and how do you add one to a package?
-  It states what other modules need to be running in order for the current module to work.
+  It states what other modules need to be running in order for the current module to work. npm install 'package-name'
 - What happens when you add a dependency to a package with `npm`?
   They are added to the devDependencies object in your package.json.
 - What is a devDependency and how do you add one to a package?
-  A devDependency are the packages required to run the current module.
+  A devDependency are packages required to run the current module.
+  They run only locally.
   You use the npm install --save-dev package-name to install.
 - How do you define and run `npm` scripts?
 Why are these useful?
   As long as it is in the scripts object in the package, all you have to do is 'npm run property-name' of the script you want to run in the terminal.
+It runs the value of the property in the terminal.

 ## Notes